Prayer rug: Interactive prayer mats

 Interactive prayer mats, also known as smart prayer mats or digital prayer rugs, are a recent development in the field of prayer rugs.
 These mats are designed to enhance the spiritual experience of Muslims during prayer by incorporating technology into the traditional practice of prayer, and for educational purposes.

+Many children and new reverts use the interactive prayer mats as a guide to learn the islamic prayer, helping them through telling the sequence and positions of the various prayers according to the time of the day.
+Most smart rugs include audio recitation and appropriately illustrated prayer positions, making praying accessible to a wider range of muslims.